Murder of Michele Avila: Background

 Michele Avila grew up in Arleta, Los Angeles, in the San Fernando Valley.
-Michele Avila and Karen Severson had been best friends since they were eight years old.
+Avila and Karen Severson had been best friends since age eight.
 The two girls began to grow apart when they entered San Fernando High School; Severson reportedly grew jealous of Avila because she was considered more popular and attractive.
 Severson was also upset because Avila began spending less time with her, opting to spend her time with boys.
-Severson later started a rumor that Avila had been sleeping with various boys.
+Severson later started a rumor that Avila was sleeping with various boys.
 As a result, Avila was beaten up by a group of girls who accused her of sleeping with their boyfriends.

 During the girls' junior year in high school, Avila began dating a boy named Randy.
 Avila broke the relationship off after a month due to Randy's constant partying.
 Shortly after the break up, Severson and Randy began a relationship and eventually moved into an apartment together.
 Severson later told Avila's mother Irene that she had witnessed Randy pulling Avila onto his lap at a party.
-At the time, Avila had told Randy she was not interested in rekindling their relationship and advised Severson to break up with Randy.
+At the time, Avila told Randy she was not interested in rekindling their relationship and advised Severson to break up with Randy.
 The incident angered Severson and she stopped speaking to Avila.
 Ten days before Avila's death, the two got into a physical altercation in a neighborhood park.
 According to witnesses, Severson threatened Avila with a broken beer bottle and then pushed and slapped her.

 Murder

-On October 1, 1985, Avila told her mother that she was going out with one of her school friends, Laura Doyle.
+On October 1, 1985, Avila told her mother that she was going out with a school friend, Laura Doyle.
 Doyle picked Avila up and the two left.
 Four hours later, Doyle called Avila's mother and asked to speak to Missy.
 After Avila's mother told Doyle that she thought her daughter was with her, Doyle told her that she had dropped Avila off with three boys driving a blue Camaro.
 After getting gas, Doyle said she returned to the location where she dropped Avila off, but she and the three boys were gone.

 On October 4, Avila's body was found face down in a stream in Big Tujunga Canyon in Angeles National Forest.
-She had been forcibly drowned in six inches of water, her waist-length hair was hacked off and there was a four-foot log found on top of her body.
+She had been forcibly drowned in six inches of water, her waist-length hair was hacked off and there was a four-foot log on top of her body.